MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imsgserviceadmin-configuremsgservice.md

 To allow configuration without a property sheet display, message services typically prepare a header file that includes constants for all the required and optional properties and their values.

-## Notes to Callers
+## Notes to callers

-To retrieve the **MAPIUID** structure for the message service to configure, retrieve the **PR_SERVICE_UID** ( [PidTagServiceUid](pidtagserviceuid-canonical-property.md)) column from the message service's row in the message service table.
+To retrieve the **MAPIUID** structure for the message service to configure, retrieve the **PR_SERVICE_UID** ([PidTagServiceUid](pidtagserviceuid-canonical-property.md)) column from the message service's row in the message service table.
 For more information, see the procedure outlined in the [IMsgServiceAdmin::CreateMsgService](imsgserviceadmin-createmsgservice.md) method.

 You can configure a message service without displaying a property sheet to a user only if you have advance information about the property values to be set.
 If you are configuring a message service without displaying a property sheet, pass valid property values in the  _lpProps_ parameter and do not set the MSG_SERVICE_UI_READ_ONLY, SERVICE_UI_ALLOWED, or SERVICE_UI_ALWAYS flags.